Read the Amazing Newborn’s FAQs

 - To help prepare for going back to work

-Some insurance companies do offer lactation consultations as a benefit.
+Many insurance companies do offer lactation consultations as a benefit.
 Please check with your insurance company to see if that is offered under your plan.

 A consultation varies in length depending on the issue/concern and the baby.
 On average, a consultation lasts about 1.5 hours.